 This is vitally important and is a requirement to obtaining a State license that you must obtain the written approval of the local jurisdiction where you would like to operate from.
 New and existing law allows Cities & Counties to outright ban any type of cannabis related activities whether nonprofit, noncommercial, or for-profit, commercial.
 So, it is best to find a local jurisdiction that is friendly to your type of cannabis activity.

 If you are already permitted by a local jurisdiction ordinance, conditional use permit (CUP) the process is much more simplified.
 As a matter of fact, Business and Professions Code section 26050.1 allows the Bureau of Cannabis Control to issue temporary licenses.
 A temporary license is a conditional license that allows a business to engage in commercial cannabis activity for a period of 120 days.
 The Bureau can only issue a temporary license if the applicant has a valid license, permit, or other authorization issued by the local jurisdiction.
-The Bureau intends to start issuing temporary licenses January 1, 2018 and expects to begin accepting applications prior to that date.
-NO TEMPORARY LICENSE WILL BE EFFECTIVE PRIOR TO JANUARY 1, 2018.
+The Bureau is now issuing temporary and annual.

 If you are not already permitted by a local jurisdiction ordinance, the process will require the submittal of supporting information and documents showing the planned commercial cannabis activities to the City or County for location approval.
 The supporting information and documents must include those items outlined in the Bureau of Cannabis Control Anticipated Annual (Non-Temporary) License Application Requirements that is attached in .pdf format.
 Bureau of Cannabis Control Anticipated Annual (Non-Temporary) License Application Requirements